Fabric Care

 Cashmere

 Cashmere is a fibre obtained from wool of goats living in Tibet, on Mongolian plateaus and Iran.
-Its softness, the capacity to keep a constant temperature and antistaticity are typical of this precious
+Its softness, the capacity to keep a constant temperature and antistaticity are typical of this precious material.

 Maintenance: Dry clean is recommended.